clvrai/boss/README.md

 ## 4. Pre-training a Model
 You can either pre-train a model yourself or download a pre-trained checkpoint.
-Pre-trained model checkpoints can be found here: [Google Drive Link](https://drive.google.com/file/d/11wBTa_uiNDFmLvXz8MpvUz-u_LeiV-ED/view).
+Pre-trained model checkpoints can be found here: [HF Link](https://huggingface.co/datasets/jesbu1/boss_sprint_datasets/blob/main/boss_pretrained_models.tar.gz).

 Otherwise, run the following command from the base BOSS repo location to train our model, BOSS: